Narvacan: Government

+Local government

 Narvacan, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Education

+There are two schools district offices which govern the educational institutions within the municipality.
+These are Navaran North Schools District Office, and Narvacan South Schols District Office.
+They oversee the operations of private and public elementary and high schools.
+Both schools district offices (SDOs) also govern the operations of educational institutions in the municipality of Nagbukel.